pavel-kru/BurgerBuilder/README.md

 # BurgerBuilder
- Studing project with React, Redux, react-router-dom, and Firbase
+ Studing project with React, Redux, Redax-Thunk, react-router-dom, and Firbase